 A coffin is used for all our funerals – attended or not.
 The coffin we use is the same type that is used for our simple cremations (basic funeral with a service).
 Types of coffin available include wood, wicker and cardboard.
 This enables safe, hygienic and dignified handling of the deceased.

 Choosing a direct cremation company

-There are companies who offer direct cremation nationally and even specialize in unattended funerals.
-Please make sure that you are clear what is included in the prices you are quoted and try to compare at least three companies.
+There are companies that offer direct cremation nationally and even specialize in unattended funerals.
+Please make sure that you are clear about what is included in the prices you are quoted and try to compare at least three companies.
 We have a post that highlights some of the unexpected costs people encounter when choosing a low cost funeral company.

 Direct cremation funeral plans

 With the increase in popularity of direct cremation, funeral plans catering specifically to them have also come on to the market.
 At Simple Cremations we do not sell funeral plans, you can read more about this in our Simple Cremations Funeral Plans post.

 We would advise that you do your research and explore fully what any funeral plan covers.
 Check out our Start Your Search For A Funeral Plan post which provides information on a really useful tool that could save you time and money.

 Direct cremation in the UK is increasingly popular and it’s chosen for a variety of reasons.
 Costs are kept low and it can be a way to avoid unnecessary financial burdens.
 Having a more personal and relevant celebration of life separate from the cremation is preferable and convenient for many.

 With recent lockdown restrictions, strict limits on numbers attending funerals, and uncertainty regarding health are raising questions as to whether a traditional funeral service is the right choice at the present time.